Professional Development Opportunities for Teachers

 Professional Development for Newly Qualified Teachers

 The NASUWT also hold a new teacher seminars in November every year after new teachers first term in the classroom and then a seminar in June of every year after new teachers have completed an academic year of teaching.
-The June 2014 new teacher seminar will be taking place on Saturday June 21st at the Hilton Metropole Hotel in Birmingham, to find out more visit the seminar's for new teachers page.
+To find out more visit the seminar's for new teachers page.